gitadr/gatsbyPortfolio/src/content/notes/note_230128_OnMotivation.md

 tags: ["Product Design"]
 ---

-We've all been there - you start a new project with loads of motivation and excitement, but as time goes on, that motivation starts to fade.
-But why is that?
-What makes motivation so difficult to maintain?
+We’ve all felt it.
+The spark of a new project—energy high, ideas flowing—only for that momentum to thin out over time.
+The question is why.
+What makes motivation so hard to sustain?

-In my experience, motivation can be broken down into three factors:
+Don Weigel once shared a formula with me that I keep coming back to.
+He broke motivation into three simple factors: purpose, focus, and urgency.

 ### Purpose

-The is the reason why you're doing something.
-It's the driving force behind your actions and the foundation of motivation.
-When you have a clear sense of purpose, you know why you're doing something and what you're working towards.
-This gives you direction and a sense of meaning in your actions.
+The reason behind what you’re doing.
+It’s the foundation.
+When your purpose is clear, you know why you’re putting in the effort and what you’re working towards.
+Purpose gives meaning and direction.

 ### Focus

-This is the ability to concentrate your attention and energy on a specific task or goal.
-When you're focused, you're able to tune out distractions and stay on track.
-Without focus, it's easy to get sidetracked and make little progress.
+The ability to channel your attention and energy into the task at hand.
+Focus is what stops you drifting.
+Without it, progress slips away.

 ### Urgency

-The time pressure and importance you attach to a task or goal.
-When you feel a sense of urgency, you're more likely to take action and make progress.
-Urgency helps you overcome procrastination and stay motivated even when things get tough.
+The time pressure and importance attached to the work.
+Urgency pushes you forward.
+It’s what cuts through procrastination and helps you keep going when things get hard.

-So, next time you're struggling to stay motivated, ask yourself:
+So when motivation falters, I ask myself:

 - Do I have a clear sense of purpose?
-Why am I doing this?
-- Am I able to focus on this task?
-What's distracting me?
+- Am I giving this my full focus?
-- Do I have a sense of urgency?
-Have I set a deadline?
+- Have I created enough urgency to act?

-Answering these questions can help you figure out what's missing and act as a guide on how to improve it.
-Remember, motivation is a powerful force, but it's not magic.
+More often than not, the answer lies in one of these three.